Roncarelli v Duplessis: Background

 On December 4, 1946, shortly before 2 p.m., constables of the Quebec Liquor Police entered the Quaff Cafe while it was full of diners, and confiscated all the liquor.
-On the same day, Premier Duplessis convened a press conference announcing that he had ordered the Quebec Liquor Commission to suspend Roncarelli's liquor license because of his support of the Jehovah's Witness prisoners.
+On the same day, Premier Duplessis convened a press conference announcing that he had ordered the Quebec Liquor Commission to suspend Roncarelli's liquor licence because of his support of the Jehovah's Witness prisoners.
 Duplessis would declare their activities as seditious and compare their activities to those of Nazis and Communists.
 Roncarelli was told that he was barred from holding a liquor licence and that the action was a warning that others would similarly be stripped of provincial "privileges" if they persisted in their activities related to the Witnesses.
 Roncarelli tried to keep his business open without the licence, but it was not profitable, and he put it up for sale within six months.